fagaiera/microservices-with-spring-boot/README.md

-# Microservices with Spring Boot
-Collection of microservices built with Spring Boot
+# Collection of microservices built with Spring Boot